kishorekuttalamr/MathRootSearch/README.md

 Explore a variety of root finding algorithms implemented here:

-- **Bisection Method:** An interval-based approach for isolating roots within given bounds.
-                        The Bisection Method is a numerical root-finding algorithm that repeatedly narrows down an interval by halving it, identifying a root when the function changes sign within the interval.
+- **Bisection Method:** An interval-based approach for isolating roots within given bounds.The Bisection Method is a numerical root-finding algorithm that repeatedly narrows down an interval by halving it, identifying a root when the function changes sign within the interval.
 While simple and reliable, it's generally slower compared to more advanced methods.

 ## Usage